All Episodes

 And again, I think it really, you know what it comes down to?

-It comes down to the fact that there are people, both parties, but obviously, especially in the Republican Party inside the Beltway, who simply do not understand the idea that people think the country's in crisis.
+It comes down to the fact that there are people, both parties, especially in the Republican Party inside the Beltway, who simply do not understand the idea that people think the country's in crisis.

 They really think that's a kook view.